haraldfianbakken/dsc-developer-machine/README.md

 # Desired State Configuration - Developer machine

 A DSC configuration for setting up a developer machine with a base set of packages.
+This will work on Windows Server (2012 / 2016), Windows 7/8/10 with WMF 5 installed.
+You can automate your setup on either local machine or a hyper-v

 ## Pre-requisites